benwaddell/website/README.md

 Finally, GitHub Actions are used for CI/CD to automate deploying changes to S3 and updating the CF stack.

-Using AWS I am able to host a fast, highly available website, with secure SSL, DNS, email functionality, serverless compute / API, with cached content delivery, all for nearly no cost whatsoever.
+Using AWS I am able to host a fast, highly available website, with secure SSL, DNS, email functionality, serverless compute / API, with cached content delivery, all for nearly no cost.